Understanding what you can get

-- help with tuition fee costs - this helps cover the costs charged by your university or college is charging to attend your chosen course
+- help with tuition fee costs - this helps cover the costs charged by your university or college to attend your chosen course

 - help with living costs - this is funding to help with general costs of living while you're studying

 - extra help - this includes funding to help with extra costs relating to childcare, care of another adult, a disability or long term health condition while you study